Martha Hunt Shows Off Taut Abs In Lacy Bralette On Instagram

-Martha Hunt has posed a question for her fans using some eye-catching photos of herself.
+Martha Hunt has posed a question for her fans with some eye-catching photos.
 On Thursday, the model took to Instagram to share a set of similar images of herself rocking just a lacy bralette and pants.
 In the caption, she prompted her loyal followers to join in the comments section.

-The post on Hunt’s Instagram feed contained two photos of the model sitting in a black round chair with tan netting throughout and tan cushions.
+The post on Hunt’s Instagram feed contained two photos of the model sitting in a black, round chair with tan netting throughout and tan cushions.
 Although Hunt’s seat did look incredibly comfortable, fans were likely more focused on the beautiful model seated in it.
 Hunt wore a white, lacy bralette with cups that sat low on her chest, showing off some of her ample cleavage at the top.
-Meanwhile, her taut abs were on full display as pair of mid-rise brown corduroy pants with wide legs finished off the outfit.
+Meanwhile, her taut abs were on full display as a pair of mid-rise, brown corduroy pants with wide legs finished off the outfit.

 Hunt kept her accessories simple for the photo shoot, wearing only a gold watch on her wrist and a dainty band on her finger.
 She opted for minimal or no makeup to keep her face looking natural while her blonde locks fell down her shoulders in waves.